mitrefccace/autoinstall/README.md

 ```

 ## Optional Instructions for Use of nginx_configure.py
 0. Make any desired changes to the ACE Direct configuration file.
 This file is typically located at ~/dat/config.json.
+If Nginx has been installed on a different server than the Node server, then manually copy the dat directory to the home directory on the Nginx server.

 1. Copy nginx_configure.py from the autoinstall directory to the home directory, and enter the home directory.